mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-08 -- Rep. Bill Posey (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-08)
 ### Committees
-Bill Posey is the #3 Democrat on the House Committee on Science, Space, and Technology
+Bill Posey is the #3 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```